Minimal-APIs/minimal-apis.github.io/src/guide/parameter-binding.md

 }
 ```

-The out parameter can be either `out {ParameterType}` or `out {ParameterType}?` for both overloads.
-Whether providing a `null` value is allowed is determined by the nullability of parameter type.
+Whether or not returning false is an error is determined by the nullability of parameter type.
 If the parameter type is non-nullable, the route handler will not be called and a bad request will be logged.
+If the parameter type is nullable, the route handler will be supplied a null value for the given parameter.

 In the case where both overloads are defined anywhere in the parameter type's hierarchy, the `TryParse` method with the `IFormatProvider` parameter will be called.